History of the wheel in Africa

-The wheel in Africa was used, to various extents, throughout the history of Africa.
-While it may have been common for Africans to manually carry their goods or use pack animals to transport economic goods in Africa, there was broad awareness, knowledge, and use of wheeled transports (e.g., carts, carriages, chariots, wagons) in Africa.
+The wheel in Africa was used, to various extents, throughout the history of Africa, beginning in the Bronze Age in northern Africa and following its introduction by European traders in parts of sub-Saharan Africa.
+While it may have been common for Africans to manually carry their goods or use pack animals to transport economic goods in Africa, there was awareness, knowledge, and use of wheeled transports (e.g., carts, carriages, chariots, wagons) in Africa.
 However, the environment in some parts of tropical Africa, as well as alternative forms of travel and transport, such as via canoe and beasts of burden/riding animals (e.g., donkeys, horses, camels), may have resulted in decreased use of animal-drawn wheeled transport in Africa.
 The wheel was also given other technical applications in Africa, such as a water wheel and a potter's wheel.

 Environment

 While the wheel and animal-drawn wheeled transports were usable in the arid environment of the ancient Sahara, and usable in the sparsely wooded, level, arid environment of the ancient Sahel, the environment of the ancient Sudan may have made it rather impractical due to there being a lack of paved roads and seasonal rains.
 The tse-tse fly belt is also distributed throughout the environment of tropical Africa, which is a region of increased risk for livestock and the spread of disease among livestock.
 Additionally, compared to the drying environment of the ancient Sahara, use of canoes to travel and transport goods along local and regional waterways, such as Lake Chad, the Niger River, and the Senegal River, may have been a much more efficient means of travel and transport in the ancient Sudan.
 In the Sudan, the early use of donkeys and horses, as well as the later use of camels, as beasts of burden and riding animals may have also been more suitable compared to their use as draft animals; consequently, their use in the Sudan may have spread rapidly, and their use may have also rapidly displaced the use of animal-drawn wheeled transports in the Sahara.